rynocav226/wedding-website/frontend/README.md

 > fix submenu on small mobile - DONE
 > doubletree pic on ios
 > set max-width on the container - DONE
-> update booking website URL
+> update booking website URL - DONE

 RSVP
 > add address to form? - show on summary page before submit - add to backend - NO